| | |

 What is Melon Pan?

 Japanese melon pan (メロンパン) was my favorite sweet bread as a kid.
 Whenever we went to a Japanese bakery I would always go for the melon pan.
 It’s basically sweet bread covered in a cookie!
-What could be better??
+What could be better?
 Don’t be fooled by its name though — it doesn’t actually have melon in it (a fact I was not aware of until last year when I first started making my own).
-It’s called melon pan simply because the cookie on top of the bread is cut in such a way that it makes the bread look like a melon.
-Misleading huh, like why didn’t they just add a little bit of melon flavor in the bread too?
+It’s called melon pan simply because the cookie on top of the bread is cut in such a way that makes the bread look like a melon.
+Other cultures have their own sweet breads similar to melon pan, such as Hong Kong pineapple buns and Mexican conchas.

 vegan melon pan on plate

-• Bread Flour* or All Purpose Flour ⟶ Bread flour is recommended for best results.
+• Bread Flour* ⟶ Bread flour is recommended for best results.

 • Instant Yeast* ⟶ You can also use active dry yeast, but increase the amount by ⅛ tsp and add the yeast to warmed soy milk first, letting it sit for a few minutes until foamy.